 What is ABS bleeding?

 ABS (Anti-lock Braking System) is a safety function that prevents the wheels of a vehicle from locking up when braking suddenly.
-It helps maintain the steering ability and stability of the vehicle.
-It's a computer-controlled system that regulates brake pressure at each wheel, preventing skidding and loss of control.
+It helps support steering control and vehicle stability during braking.
+It's a computer-controlled system that regulates brake pressure at each wheel, reducing the risk of skidding and loss of control.

 ABS bleeding refers to the process of removing the air in the ABS (anti-lock braking system) hydraulic control unit, brake lines and other parts of the brake system.
 This process involves using a specialized tool to cycle the ABS pump and valves while bleeding the brake lines.
-This process helps ensure that the braking system works optimally and provides maximum stopping power when needed.
+This process helps maintain proper braking system performance and consistent stopping capability.

 The function of ABS bleeding

-Air bubbles can enter the braking system through system leaks, during maintenance or repair work, etc. When air bubbles are present, they can cause the brake pedal to feel squishy, reducing braking effectiveness and increasing stopping distance.
-Bleeding the ABS system can restore proper brake pedal feel and keep the brakes operating efficiently.
+Air bubbles can enter the braking system through system leaks, during maintenance or repair work, etc. When air bubbles are present, they can cause the brake pedal to feel squishy, which may reduce braking effectiveness and affect stopping distance.
+Bleeding the ABS system can help restore normal brake pedal feel and support efficient brake operation.
 This process typically involves using a special scan tool to activate the ABS system's hydraulic pump while bleeding the brakes at each wheel to remove the trapped air.

-Specifically, ABS bleeding is required in the following situations:
+ABS bleeding is typically recommended in the following situations:

 ① When ABS contains air